 The mission of the program is to develop healthcare professionals to be leaders in the future of healthcare throughout rural Ecuador.
 Rurality is important because most training programs exist in urban centers with a focus on urban populations and their corresponding culture.
 Rural populations are distinct economically, anthropologically, politically, and socially.
 Approximately half the Ecuadorian population lives in rural areas.

 Bringing modern medical services to rural populations requires a focus generally not covered in traditional medical training programs.
-The ability to understand a patient within their own context increases the likelihood that medical services will be more effective.
+The ability to understand a patient within his or her own context increases the likelihood that medical services will be more effective.
 If we are willing to believe that effective medical services improve quality of life, we have made progress for these rural populations.

 The three year program consists of alternating 2 month rotations in PVM and Quito.